Eat, Pray, Queef: Plot

 As a joke mirroring Cartman's, one of the girls at school queefs on Butters' face, causing him to run screaming and crying out of the school building.
-Randy talks with Butter's father on the phone and then comforts Stan.
-The other boys are shocked and their fathers, outraged, go to the Colorado General Assembly and demand a law banning queefing, much to the anger of the town's women.
-Meanwhile, the Queef Sisters appear on Regis and Kelly to promote their book Eat, Pray, Queef, and Terrance and Philip's show gets canceled due to the rising popularity of the Queef Sisters.
-Terrance and Phillip attempt to kill the Queef Sisters, but the plan backfires when they end up becoming attracted to them after the Queef Sisters mention that Terrance and Phillip are the sisters' idols.
+Randy talks with Butters' father Stephen on the phone and then comforts Stan.
+The other boys are shocked and their fathers, outraged, go to the Colorado General Assembly and demand a law banning queefing, greatly angering the town's women.
+Meanwhile, the Queefs appear on Regis and Kelly to promote their book Eat, Pray, Queef, and Terrance and Philip's show gets canceled due to the sisters' rising popularity.
+Terrance and Phillip attempt to kill the siblings, but the plan backfires when they end up becoming attracted to them after the ladies admit to idolizing the duo.
 They pair off into couples and travel the Canadian Wine Country together.
 Meanwhile, after Stan's mother Sharon queefs, she and Stan's sister, Shelley, start laughing at the dinner table, causing Stan and Randy to leave.

-Feeling sorry for Butters, the South Park boys testify in the case in the Colorado State Senate about the girl who queefed on Butters.
+Pitying Butters, the South Park males testify in the case in the Colorado State Senate about the girl who queefed on Butters.
 A debate on the senate floor culminates with a female senator queefing almost exact lines of dialogue from The Road Warrior film.
 The next day, the newspapers announce that, partly due to the senator's stunt the previous day, the queefing ban has passed.
 As Stan and his father Randy celebrate, Sharon and Shelley are hurt and insulted by the decision, describing it as an example of sexism that still pervades society, and finally sarcastically congratulate the men for "getting their own way... again."
 Stan and Randy finally understand the issue was not simply about queefing, but a larger point about women's rights.
 The two get all the South Park men together and record an inspirational song called "Queef Free", declaring women should have the right to queef, while photographs of women working various careers are displayed on a television screen.
 Terrance and Philip, despite a continued disgust with the constant queefing, attempt to marry the two Queef Sisters.
-The vicar leaves the ceremony in disgust as the couples repeatedly fart and queef on him, pronouncing them "Farts and Queefs" as he leaves.
+The vicar disgustedly leaves the ceremony as the couples repeatedly fart and queef on him, pronouncing them "Farts and Queefs" as he leaves.